captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Yes, right now!!
 ---
 ## ROBYN:
-I don't think they are right now, no.
+I don’t think they are right now, no.
 ---
 ## SHARON:
-You don't think?
+You don’t think?
 ---
 ## ROBYN:
-I'm fairly certain that right now
+I’m fairly certain that right now
 ---
 nobody is chasing me.
 ---